Article: Which watch winder for a Rolex Daytona? TPD setting and caliber 4130

 If the Daytona shares a winder with other watches, a multi-module model with independent programming is essential.
 Each slot is configured separately: 650 BOTH for the Daytona and Submariner, 800 BOTH if a Sky-Dweller reference 326xxx is present.

 The value of a Daytona justifies the investment in a winder with biometric security.
-Le Président Biométrique combines precision winding and fingerprint locking – for collections where security is as important as precision.
+The Biometric President combines precision winding and fingerprint locking — for collections where security is as important as precision.

 To remember.
-For a Daytona – all references combined – the optimal setting is 650 TPD in BOTH mode.
-No Daytona equipped with Caliber 4130 requires a TPD higher than 650.
-A winder with adjustable TPD will allow you to keep the Daytona with all other Rolex watches in your collection without compromise.
+For a Daytona — all references included — the optimal setting is 650 TPD in BOTH mode.
+No Daytona equipped with Calibre 4130 requires a TPD higher than 650.
+A winder with adjustable TPD will allow you to keep the Daytona alongside all other Rolex watches in your collection without compromise.

-- Setting to 800 or 1000 TPD "just to be safe."
+- Setting to 800 or 1000 TPD "for safety."
 Unnecessary.
-The 4130's slipping mechanism absorbs the excess, but a chronically high TPD puts more strain on the winder's motor and disengagement components.
+The 4130's slipping bridle mechanism absorbs the excess, but a chronically high TPD puts more strain on the winder motor and disengagement components.
 650 is the exact value.

 - Using a fixed CW mode on a shared winder.
 If the winder also accommodates bidirectional watches, a global CW mode halves the winding efficiency of these other watches.